ncatlab/nlab-content/pages/19.md

   =--
 * A theory of models for homotopy types.
 In [[Alexander Grothendieck|Grothendieck's]] approach to homotopy theory he called $Cat$ together with the class of functors that induced weak equivalences on nerves a [[fundamental localizer]].
 See [[the homotopy theory of Grothendieck]].
   +-- {: .query}
-  I removed the bit about smallness here.
+  [[Toby Bartels]]: I removed the bit about smallness here.
 Small categories model small homotopy types, and large categories model large homotopy types; there\'s nothing deep here.
 That said, we could reasonably split this list into two, for uses of categories that are generally small vs uses of categories that are generally large.
-The fact is, however, that one can always shift one\'s perspective on what is small and large if one wants to.  ---Toby
+The fact is, however, that one can always shift one\'s perspective on what is small and large if one wants to.

+  [[John Baez]]: I'm glad you removed the stuff about smallness here, Toby.
+While size issues can be important in category theory, they're a bit of a distraction in this entry.

   =--
 * A unifying tool and language in [[mathematics]].
 * A new [[foundations|foundation of mathematics]] that focuses attention on structural issues and away from how mathematical objects are 'built up' as sets.